palewire/first-visual-story/tutorial/data.md

 Instead of just printing the data in one big block, let's loop through the records and print them one by one.

-We'll use the `{% %}` template tags provided by Nunjucks, which allow us to use common computer programming logic when we’re laying out a page.
+We'll use the `{% %}` template tags provided by Nunjucks, which allow us to use a common computer programming structure called a ["for loop"](https://en.wikipedia.org/wiki/For_loop) when we’re laying out a page.

 ```{code-block} jinja
 :emphasize-lines: 2-4